 If your daily work requires you to be on your feet often, the Bridge Pose is perfect for you as it helps to rejuvenate your tired legs.
 It also helps to reduce fatigue, anxiety, and insomnia, which makes it a great exercise to cool down after a long and stressful day at work.

 Find out more on how a Bridge Pose is done:

 We hope that these 10 exercises and stretches will be of great help in alleviating your tailbone pain.
 Of course, you can do more for your tailbone by booking an appointment with us.

-At Singapore Pain Solutions, we provide a 100% authentic chiropractic treatments as an alternative pain solution for various pain issues such as back pain, neck pain, slipped disc, and tailbone pain, that adults often face in life.
+We provide chiropractic treatments, sports massage, spinal decompression therapy and dry needling as alternative pain treatments for various issues such as back pain, neck pain, slipped disc, and tailbone pain, that adults often face in life.

 With these treatments, you will experience a better quality of life with your body restored of its balance and stability.
 You would definitely not need to spend a huge amount of money on surgery.

 For more enquiries on our tailbone pain treatments, please contact us.

 Dr. Jenny Li is America trained chiropractor who specialises in sports injury, sports performance, and spinal health.
 She graduated from Palmer College of Chiropractic in United States, upon completion of the her post graduate program she practiced in Hong Kong and currently is practicing in Singapore.